xamarin/WebSharp/docs/getting-started/getting-started-dev-windows.md

 #### Build electron-dotnet

-electron-dotnet is WebSharp's interface allowing scripting of Node.js and Electron api's from managed.
+`electron-dotnet` is `WebSharp`'s interface allowing scripting of `Node.js` and `Electron` APIs from managed code.
 Each version requires a separate build.

+You can find the version by visiting the [Electron](https://electron.atom.io) website where they display the current version of both `Electron` and `Node`.

+`Electron: 1.7.5	Node: 7.9.0	Chromium: 58.0.3029.110	V8: 5.8.283.38`

 To build one of the versions of `Node.js` officially released by [Node.js](http://nodejs.org/dist), targeting a version of `Electron`, do the following: